CoderDojoTC/ai-racing-league/README.md

 One solution is to acquire some robust GPUs that students can use to quickly train complex models - typically in 15 to 20 minutes.
 This hardware needs to be easy to use - for example we need to do folder-based drag and drops and press a single button to begin training.

+## Challenge #3: Is Crowdsourcing Concept Cards Really Going to Work?
+We have this vision of allowing a large community of volunteers to help build and maintain the concept cards needed to build a DonkeyCar or similar devices.
+How realistic is this?
+Can we really build an coherent and integrated cirriculum that our users will trust?
+Can we use the GitHub Issues to identify and assign concept card development?
+Will our our authors take time to test their concept cards in a real setting?
+Can we build a concept graph to contain the concepts and then automate the printing of the concept cards using a reproducable build tool?

 # Hardware Options: Raspberry Pi 3, 4, the Nvidia Nano, the Nvdia DX2, and the Intel Mobius Neural Stick
 The base DonkeyCar today uses the Raspberry Pi 3+ which has a list price of $35.
 This hardware is just barly able to process images in real-time in ideal lighting conditions and a well defined track.
 There are now many other options that will allow us better performance.
 The question is what option should we standardize on?